Monday, 1 September 2014

 Haggis is a kind of savoury sausage meat which has lovely spices added.

 Now, all that said, I personally can only cope with the haggis from M&S that comes in a plastic bag instead of a sheep's stomach!

-Haggis is served with 'neeps' which is swede (or rutabaga to some people) boiled in slightly salted water and then mashed with a little nutmeg.
+Haggis is served with 'neeps' which is swede (or rutabaga to those of you in the US) boiled in slightly salted water and then mashed with a little nutmeg.

 The 'tatties' are just mashed potatoes.

 Some people serve haggis with a dish called clapshot which originated in the Orkney islands.
 To make this you just mix equal amounts of mashed potato together with the mashed swede and stir in some snipped chives.